 Disclosing exam information using language that is substantially similar to that used in questions and/or answers on the ARRT exams is considered an attempt to subvert the integrity of the exam when such information is gained as a direct result of having been a candidate.
-This includes (but is not limited to) disclosures to: students in educational programs, graduates of educational programs, educators or anyone else involved in the preparation of candidates to sit for the exam.
-It is also considered an attempt to subvert the integrity of the exam to receive, from an exam candidate, exam information that uses language that is substantially similar to that used in questions and/or answers on the ARRT exam from a candidate, whether requested or not, or to relay such information.
+This includes (but is not limited to) disclosures to: students in educational programs, graduates of educational programs, educators, or anyone else involved in the preparation of candidates to sit for the exam.
+It is also considered an attempt to subvert the integrity of the exam to receive exam information from a candidate that uses language that is substantially similar to that used in questions and/or answers on the ARRT exam, whether requested or not, or to relay such information.